Thashmila-Dewmini/salary-prediction/README.md

 ## 🔍 Overview
 - 📌 **Algorithm Used:** Linear Regression
-- 📊 **Dataset:** A CSV file containing "Years of Experience" and "Salary"
+- 📊 **Dataset:** A CSV file containing "Years of Experience","Salary" and more features
 - 🚀 **Goal:** Train a machine learning model to predict salaries based on experience
 - 🛠 **Libraries Used:** Pandas, NumPy, Scikit-Learn, Matplotlib